Product

 8. Monitor Your Workload With Time Tracking

 Busy times present their own challenges, but time management tools can help.
-Time tracking software, like Rize, empowers your employees to see how they’re spending their time and to make adjustments for optimal focus and productivity.
+AI time tracking software like Rize works quietly in the background and automatically tracks work hours and focus time, so your employees can see exactly how they're spending their time and make adjustments for optimal productivity.

 This can also help your team members spot signs of overwork so they can let you know when their workload is becoming unmanageable.